linus-aldehag/vorsight/deploy/linux/README.md

 To update to a new version:

-1. Download new deployment package from GitHub Actions
+1. Download new deployment package from GitHub Releases
-2. Transfer to Pi
+2. Transfer to server
 3. Extract to temporary location
 4. Stop service: `sudo systemctl stop vorsight`
 5. Backup `.env` and `data/`: